 “The American Disabilities Act prohibits discrimination against academically qualified program applicants with disabilities, and requires a list of essential requirements, distinct from essential functions of jobs, for each academic program.
 Essential requirements, also called technical standards or functional expectations, are task and attribute-based criteria that define their educational program.
 Applicants and students must possess or be able to achieve the essential requirements directly or through reasonable accommodation.”

-All students in BCLS programs (Medical Technology and Biotechnology) are provided a copy of the Essential Functions with their offer letter of acceptance into the program.
+All students in BCLS programs (Medical Laboratory Science and Biotechnology) are provided a copy of the Essential Functions with their offer letter of acceptance into the program.
 Essential Functions are published within this handbook.